History

 Michael Borek

-Michael is one of a handful of young individuals who chose to return to the family farm after college.
-An active member of the farming community, he has traveled to Tallahassee and Washington, DC to educate legislators on the importance of agriculture to Florida’s economy."
+An active member of the farming community, he has traveled to Tallahassee and Washington, DC to educate legislators on the importance of agriculture to Florida’s economy.

 Steven Borek, Jr.

-Steven Borek, Jr. grows grape tomatoes in Gilchrist County, Florida.
-With over fifteen years of experience growing everything from snap beans to okra to sweet corn, he has transitioned to growing quality grape tomatoes for the summer market.
-He is a past director of the Homestead Pole Bean Cooperative.
+Steven Borek, Jr. and his wife, Amanda have a farm in Gilchrist County, Florida.
+With over twenty years of experience growing everything from snap beans to okra to sweet corn in Homestead, Steven lives in High Springs where he and Amanda grow sweet corn and snap beans for the summer market.

 ARCHIVES